sagar87/tensorsignatures/docs/tutorials.rst

 The TensorSignatures API provides useful functions to analyse results from TensorSignature decompositions.
 Since running the tool usually involves creating several initialisations at different decomposition ranks, we provide three classes that abstract

-* Experiments (Experiment), i.e. multiple initialisation at different decomposition ranks extracted using the same hyper parameters,
+* Experiments (:code:`Experiment`), i.e. multiple initialisation at different decomposition ranks extracted using the same hyper parameters,
-* Cluster (Cluster), i.e. multiple initialisations at a specific decomposition rank,
+* Cluster (:code:`Cluster`), i.e. multiple initialisations at a specific decomposition rank,
-* Initialisations (Initialization): a single decomposition.
+* Initialisations (:code:`Initialization`): a single decomposition.

 Importing data and performing model selection using the :code:`Experiment` class
 --------------------------------------------------------------------------------